 Canada's Processed Product Regulations permit, in special instances only, the test marketing of domestically manufactured or imported processed food products that may not meet packaging, labeling, or compositional requirements of the regulations.
 However, the provision is designed to facilitate the marketing of new products of a type that are new, unique and unavailable in Canada.
 U.S. companies should note that it does not apply to U.S. brand introductions into Canada for processed foods of a type already available on retail shelves.
+By regulation, for a food to be granted a Test Market Food status, it must never have been sold in Canada in that form and must differ substantially from any other food sold in Canada with respect to its composition, function, state or packaging form.
 In the case of imported foods, applications for test marketing must be submitted to the Canadian Food Inspection Agency by the Canadian importer who may be granted authorization to test market a food product for a period of up to 12 months.
 A dealer wishing to conduct a test market must, six weeks prior to conducting the test market, file a Notice of Intention to Test Market in the prescribed form and manner.
+The Notice of Intention to Test Market should be completed on company letterhead and should include the following:

-The a) A description of the prepackaged product, together with submission of a sample in prepackaged form or alternatively, an illustration of the prepackaged product and the label; b) The quantity to be distributed;
+A description of the prepackaged product, together with submission of a sample in prepackaged form or alternatively, an illustration of the prepackaged product and the label;

+The quantity to be distributed;